Trello vs. Monday.com: A feature-by-feature comparison

 Monday.com Pricing

-Monday’com offers four pricing tiers, requiring users to purchase the plan for a minimum of 3 seats.
-This means if you want to purchase a plan for 12 users, you’ll have to pay for 15 seats, making it pretty expensive.
+Monday’com offers four pricing tiers, requiring users to purchase the plan for at least three seats.
+If you want to buy a plan for 12 users, you’ll have to pay for 15 seats, making it pretty expensive.

 Also, many essential features like time-tracking, Gantt charts, timeline view, and calendar view are limited to monday.com’s higher pricing tiers.

-While Trello and Monday.com both present per-user pricing models, ProofHub overshadows the two with its flat-fee pricing model.
-It helps you scale and make your every spent penny count without breaking the bank.
+While Trello and Monday.com present per-user pricing models, ProofHub overshadows the two with its flat-fee pricing model.
+It helps you scale and count every spent penny without breaking the bank.

 Trello vs monday.com ratings and user reviews